-We don’t need to look too far to see that as a society we are suffering – mass shootings, homelessness, addiction, suicides, all causes of trauma.
+We don’t need to look too far to see that as a society, we are suffering – mass shootings, homelessness, addiction, suicides – all causes of trauma.
 Trauma is often the root cause of physical and mental suffering.
-Unless the root of the problem is dealt with, dealing with the symptoms is time is wasted.
+Unless the root of the problem is dealt with, dealing with the symptoms is time wasted.
 And yet, it is often hard to differentiate a symptom from the causal problem.
-We all know that untreated trauma, whether it occurs in childhood or later in life, leads to mental health issues – anxiety, depression, mood personality and psychotic disorders.
-It also leads to physical issues -- …..
+We all know that untreated trauma, whether it occurs in childhood or later in life, leads to mental health issues – anxiety, depression, mood, personality and psychotic disorders.
+It also leads to physical issues.

-The human mind has incredible protection mechanisms as well as coping skills – some coping skills are much healthier than others and unfortunately are not our typical go-tos, meaning we normally don’t reach for the healthiest coping skills first.
+The human mind has incredible protection mechanisms as well as coping skills – some coping skills are much healthier than others and unfortunately are not our typical go-tos, meaning we don’t reach for the healthiest coping skills first.
 Healthy coping mechanisms usually have to be learned after some unhealthy ones are already in place.
-Still, trauma varies from person to person, and the path to healing is fortunately a very wide one with many options.
-This is why I wrote and am releasing Healing Trauma with Yoga and Mind-body Tools, Cardinal Publishing Nov 2019.
+Still, trauma varies from person to person, and the path to healing is fortunately a very wide one, with many options.
+This is why I wrote and am releasing Healing Trauma With Yoga , Cardinal Publishing, Nov 2019.

 People living with residual trauma are continually getting ready for the next attack or life-altering event.
-When someone is preoccupied by a real or imagined threat, the resulting fear, rage, or disappointment will be reflected in the body.
-Research shows that trauma survivors suffer more illness – muscle tension, disease, and injury are typical physical manifestations of this preoccupation.
-Trauma has such a severe impact because of the way it affects, and ultimately, rewires the brain.
+When someone is preoccupied by a real or imagined threat, the resulting fear, rage or disappointment will be reflected in the body.
+Research shows that trauma survivors suffer more illnesses – muscle tension, disease and injury are typical manifestations of this preoccupation.
+Trauma has such a severe impact because of the way it affects, and ultimately rewires the brain.
 Enter yoga, mindfulness and meditation.
-To move past trauma, survivors needs to learn to befriend the body, and yoga asana practice, andmeditation, and mindfulness can help them do that.
+To move past trauma, survivors need to learn to befriend their body, and practicing yoga asana, meditation and mindfulness can help them do that.

-We now know yoga allows us to be the witness to the body, mind, and emotions, and make better choices that contribute to: Healthier lifestyle, Positive mood, Better relationships, Improved quality of life, and Balanced living.
+We now know yoga allows us to be the Witness to the body, mind and emotions, and make better choices that contribute to a healthier lifestyle, positive mood, better relationships, improved quality of life, and balanced living.

-In yoga and mindfulness we learn that if we can find contentment and focus on the present moment, we will find joy.
-Trauma survivorscanlose this connection to the present moment and, as a result, can easily lose their sense of peace, joy, and connection to others.
+In yoga and mindfulness we learn that if we can find contentment and focus in the present moment we will find joy.
+Trauma survivors can lose this connection to the present moment, and as a result, can easily lose their sense of peace, joy and connection to others.
 This has been my personal experience as well.

-While practicing yoga, mindfulness or meditation you can:
+While practicing yoga, mindfulness and meditation you can:

-1 Be the witness to the body and mind
+Learn to be the Witness to your body and mind

-In certain respects, one may never heal completely from trauma, but we can certainly learn to mitigate and cope with the daily symptoms and feelings in the moments they surface.
+In certain respects, one may never heal completely from trauma, but we can certainly learn to mitigate and cope with the daily symptoms and feelings as they surface.

-As my friend Satnum Kaur says in the chant I play at the end of every yoga class I teach
+As my friend Snatam Kaur says in the chant I play at the end of every yoga class I teach